RYC-98/EPCA/README.md

 + imageio == 2.6.1
 + torch_dct == 0.1.5
 + timm == 0.9.12 (Optional for transformer-based models)
-+ Note that if you want to attack transformer-based vision models, some adjustment should be made in attack_utils.py

 ### Runing attack

 You could run plain EPCA as follows: